DKhateek1372/google-location-frontend-api/README.md

 use this command ----> sudo /opt/lampp/lampp start

 I use bower so you need to first install BOWER into the code .
-Use this Command --->       $ npm install -g bower After installing bower you need to install all libraries. so use `bower install` command
+Use this Command --->       $ npm install -g bower.

+After installing bower you need to install all libraries. so use `bower install` command